 The journal does not cover everything ever associated with the word happiness.
-The focus is on subjective well-being, both cognitive evaluations of life (like life satisfaction) and affective enjoyment of life (such as mood level).
-In addition to contribution on appraisal of life as a whole, the journal accepts contributions on life domains (such as job satisfaction) and life aspects (such as perceived meaning of life).
-The journal provides a forum for two main traditions in happiness research: (1) speculative reflection on the good life and (2) empirical investigation of subjective well-being.
-Contributions from all sciences are welcomed: alpha sciences (in particular philosophy), beta sciences (especially health-related quality of life research), and gamma sciences (not only psychology and sociology but also economy).
+The focus is on subjective well-being, both cognitive evaluations of life (like ► life satisfaction) and affective ► enjoyment of life (such as ► mood level).
+In addition to contribution on appraisal of life as a whole, the journal accepts contributions on life domains (such as $\triangleright$ job satisfaction) and life aspects (such as perceived $\triangleright$ meaning of life).